meltwater/mlabs-graphql/docs/README.md

   Combines the HTTP Link and request id header forwarding.
 - `gqlClientApolloClient`: The [Apollo Client] (scoped).
   Uses `gqlClientCache` and `gqlClientLink`.
+  The `fetchPolicy` option is set to `no-cache` by default for each operation.
 - `gqlClient`: The [GraphQL Client] (scoped).
   Uses `gqlClientApolloClient`.